 A final word

 Whiteheads and blackheads are types of acne that affect many people.
 There are excellent treatment options available, so there is no need to suffer from this condition in silence.
 The best way to start treatment is with a personalized cleanser and treatment cream that includes salicylic acid treatment creams, such as those available from MDacne.
-For people who also experience inflamed pimples as well as comedones, the best treatment is a cleanser with salicylic acid paired with an acne treatment cream with benzoyl peroxide.
+The best treatment for people who also experience inflamed pimples and comedones is a cleanser with salicylic acid paired with an acne treatment cream with benzoyl peroxide.

 Blackheads are visually annoying, so we understand why it's tough for some people to resist the urge to pick at them.
-If you find yourself with blackheads that you feel you NEED to remove, here are some tips on how to extract blackheads yourself safely and effectively + prevent new ones from forming.
+If you find yourself with blackheads that you feel you NEED to remove, here are some tips on extracting blackheads yourself safely and effectively + prevent new ones from forming.

 The protein content of comedones from patients with acne vulgaris